What is Greenmapper?

 We at the University of Groningen in the Netherlands have a double mission with Greenmapper.
 First, we want to strengthen both science and policy with better data on the appreciation of nature and landscapes.
 For this we are building a crowd-sourced Greenmapper Attractive Nature Database.
 Our aim is to have 1 million respondents from different countries marking nature places: at local, regional, national, and global levels.

 Second, we want to make it easy and normal for fans of areas to be reachable online.
 For this, we develop the Greenmapper Landscape Friend Registry.
 We aim for 1 million people being reachable as an online friend of their favorite nature areas and landscapes.
 Help us in our mission and join in!
 We will do the science.
 And together with our partners, we will work on improving the governance of nature and landscapes.
 Please note: Your personal data remain private with Greenmapper.

 Contact us to help us develop the survey in your country and language.

-Many people are, and have been, active with Greenmapper development and Greenmapper based analyses.
+Many people are (and have been) active with Greenmapper development and Greenmapper-data based analyses.
 Below an incomplete list of current and past people involved:

 - Frans J. Sijtsma (University of Groningen, founder and leading scientist)